About Me

 Compassionate Care

 Clients deserve to receive respect, empathy, and compassion from a therapist.
-This requires a strong commitment to providing a safe, confidential, and caring space for clients to express their genuine thoughts and feelings without fear of judgment.
+This means providing a safe, confidential, and caring space for clients to express their genuine thoughts and feelings without fear of judgment.

 Social Justice

 We live in a society which systemically marginalizes people on the basis of race, gender, sexual orientation, religion, socio-economic status, age, appearance, ability, and many other factors.
 Even healing professions like psychotherapy are deeply rooted in worldviews which have done serious harm to disempowered people.
-Therapy that focuses on social justice reflects a commitment to supporting and empowering people who have been hurt by systemic injustice.
+Therapy rooted in social justice expresses a commitment to supporting and empowering people who have been hurt by systemic injustice.

 Clinical Approaches

-My style of psychotherapy is informed by a variety of theories and approaches, most notably:
+My style of psychotherapy is built on a variety of theories and approaches, especially:

 Holistic Practices

 Our hearts, minds, bodies, spirits, and environment are deeply connected.
-Through practices such as meditation, mindfulness, somatic exercises, connection with nature, dream work, and explorations of shadow, these parts of the self can be reintegrated.
+By engaging with meaningful symbols and archetypes, meditation practices, dreams, somatic exercises, restoring our relationship with nature, and explorations of shadow, these parts of the self can be reintegrated.
 The goal is to help people learn how to feel more connected, whole, and complete in their daily living.

 Existential Therapy